-The Research and Related Budget is a form that will need to be completed covering the entire award by each yearly budget period following the instructions from Grants.gov (e.g., if an award is four years, there needs to be a Budget Period 1, Budget Period 2, Budget Period 3 and Budget Period 4 filled out).
+The Research and Related Budget is a form that must be completed covering the entire award by each yearly budget period following the instructions from Grants.gov (e.g., if an award is two years, there needs to be a Budget Period 1 and Budget Period 2 filled out).
 At the end of the Research and Related Budget form, "Section L" provides space for one attachment titled, "Budget Justification."
 The budget narrative for the project must be attached there.
-The budget narrative should explain the budget items by object class category (both federal and non-federal/match) in sufficient detail to enable review of the appropriateness of the funding requested.
-Please closely follow the additional budget narrative guidance found at: NOAA Grants Management Division's Budget Narrative Guidance a.
-Project Summary/Abstract Attachment
+The budget narrative should explain the budget items by object class category and year (for both federal and non-federal/match) in sufficient detail to enable review of the appropriateness of the funding requested.

+For the budget narrative, you must closely follow the budget narrative guidance found at: NOAA Grants Management Division's Budget Narrative Guidance